 The Probate Court processes adoption petitions for direct placement, agency, adult, stepparent, and relative adoptions.
 We also accept petitions regarding post-adoption matters, including delayed registration of foreign birth and confidential intermediary services.

-Adoption packets can be picked up at the probate court counter or by contacting the adoption coordinator.
+- Adoption packets can be picked up at the courthouse by contacting the adoption supervisor.

-Filing fees must be paid at the time the petition is submitted.
+- Filing fees and the confidential case inventory form must be submitted at the time the petition is filed.

 If you have been considering adopting a child, the Michigan Adoption Resource Exchange (MARE) is an excellent resource for frequently asked questions regarding adoptions.